Video Wall Design Methods

 The tile matrix functionality is configured using RS-232 commands that specify the overall "x" and "y" dimensions of the matrix, as well as each TV’s position in the video wall.

-DMP-to-DMP Content Synchronization (SV-4K and DMP-2K only)
+DMP-to-DMP Content Synchronization

 This synchronization includes transitioning from one item to the next (such as for still images), and more accurate playback and rendering of local video content.
 For local video, this serves as the foundation for implementing video ribbon boards and video walls.
 This requires cabling of a single media player per display.